celestiaorg/docs/docs/nodes/arabica-devnet.md

 With Arabica having the latest updates from all Celestia's products deployed on it, it can be subject to many changes.
-Therefore, as a fair warning, Arabica can break unexpectedly but given it will be continously updated, it is a useful way to keep testing the latest changes in the software.
+Therefore, as a fair warning, Arabica can break unexpectedly but given it will be continuously updated, it is a useful way to keep testing the latest changes in the software.

 Developers can still deploy on Mamaki Testnet their sovereign rollups if they